Saint Thomas, U.S. Virgin Islands: Points of interest

 Drake's Seat, positioned on the Northside of St. Thomas, serves as a tourist destination, which offers a panoramic view of Magens Bay Beach.
 This location is easily identifiable by an open lookout area on one side of the road and a distinctive green bench that says, "The Drake Seat", on the other.
-According to local lore, it was constructed by Sir Francis Drake, and English privateer, who used this spot as a point to survey the horizon for approaching enemy ships.
+According to local lore, it was constructed by Sir Francis Drake, an English privateer, who used this spot as a point to survey the horizon for approaching enemy ships.